karyontech/karyon/README.md

 Karyon provides developers with the components and tools needed to create decentralized apps.
 By offering a robust infrastructure, Karyon simplifies the complexities associated with building p2p apps.
-Karyon's primary goal is to make the process of decentralization more achievable and efficient for developers everywhere, pushing for a future where software is more open, secure, and free from central control.
+Karyon's primary goal is to make decentralization more achievable and efficient for developers everywhere, pushing for a future where software is more open, secure, and free from central control.